 In DC, you can’t really go wrong with most restaurants.
 It’s so competitive that food is delicious anywhere.
 For any kind of tasty ethnic cuisine, Adams Morgan near Woodley Park is fantastic.
 You can get Turkish, Greek, Lebanese, Ethopian, or anything else you want there.

 My mom and I did a dinner cruise on The Odyssey and it’s still one of my favorite memories of our time together.
 It’s a three-hour dinner cruise on the Potomac River with music and dancing if you want.
 It’s fun for kids too.
-Prices range from $65 to $115 or more for holiday cruises.
+Prices vary depending on which cruise you choose.

 Lastly, there are food trucks everywhere around DC so you’ll be able to find pretty much whatever you want, especially in the more touristy areas.